Audition Songs for Holiday Inn – By Character

-If you’re looking for audition songs for Holiday Inn, it’s best to choose a light-hearted song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Holiday Inn, it’s fitting to choose a lighthearted song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Holiday Inn is a 2014 remake of a 1940s film, the audition songs below are drawn from musicals between the 1930s and 1950s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.